Lucario4LyfeYT/NeatExports/README.md

 2.)
 Put "FavCatRestored.txt" in same folder as "export 1.1.jar"

+3.)
+Goto https://r12a.github.io/app-conversion/ if you're using "FavCatRestored.txt" and convert it to js with these settings, then copy-paste the converted text to your "FavCatRestored.txt" and it'll fix every issue with unicode characters crashing the jar file, or you could build from the source and run it in a java IDE like blueJ or Eclipse or something and that'll work without the need to convert the text.

 You don't need both of the files for this to work, only one file is needed

 If you run "ExportEmmOdiousToReadable.jar" without any required files it'll do nothing